stIncMale/stincmale.github.io/_posts/2013-01-01-charset-vs-encoding.markdown

 the sequences of code units representing code points do not necessarily have the same length.
 </div>

-This concept arises from the way numbers are represented in computers &mdash; as sequences of bytes;
+This concept arises from the way numbers are represented in computers&mdash;as sequences of bytes;
 thus a CES enables character representation as actual data in a computer.
 For example, the UTF-8 CEF is a variable-width encoding form that represents code points as a mix of one to four 8-bit code units in the Unicode standard.